Nicholas van Rensselaer (minister): Manor of Rensselaerwyck

 In October 1674, when his brother Jeremias died, the new patroon, Kiliaen, the son of his eldest brother Johan, became the 4th patroon of Rensselaerwyck.
 As Kiliaen was a minor and was residing in Holland, Nicholas was made director of Rensselaerwyck.
-The Rensselaer's in Holland hoped that their brother's connection with the British Royal Family would help secure the patent for the Rensselaerwyck holdings.
-Nonetheless, this appointment caused some consternation among their American counterparts and the widow of Jeremias, Maria van Cortlandt van Rensselaer, became treasurer, and her brother, Stephanus Van Cortlandt, became bookkeeper.
+The Rensselaers in Holland hoped their brother's connections with the British royal family would help secure the patent for the Rensselaerwyck holdings.
+Nonetheless, this appointment caused some consternation among their American counterparts and the widow of Jeremias, Maria (van Cortlandt) van Rensselaer, became treasurer, and her brother, Stephanus, became bookkeeper.

 Personal life

 In 1675, at age thirty-nine, he married nineteen-year-old Alida Schuyler (b.
 1656), daughter of Philip Pieterse Schuyler.
 They had no children.

 He died in November 1678, a month after the death of his older brother, Jan Baptist, in Amsterdam.
 Upon the death of Nicholas, Maria van Rensselaer managed the estate for her nephew, Kiliaen.
 After Kiliaen died in 1687 without issue, his cousin Kiliaen Van Rensselaer, Jeremias and Maria's eldest son, became the fifth patroon.

 Nicholas' widow, Alida Schuyler van Rensselaer, married her late husband's secretary, Robert Livingston, who became the first Lord of Livingston Manor.
 Together, they had nine children, including Philip Livingston and Robert Livingston.